rkolbi/My_Mars2Pro_Accessories/MARS-r2.md

 **Where did all this information come from?**

-Most of the information, insights, tips, and tricks were gathered from the [Photonsters](http://photonsters.org) team documentation, [Elegoo product site](https://www.elegoo.com/), [Elegoo Mars reddit](https://www.reddit.com/r/ElegooMars/), and various others.
+Information was gathered from the [Photonsters](http://photonsters.org), [Elegoo product site](https://www.elegoo.com/), [Chitubox](https://www.chitubox.com/en/support/indepth/technology), and various others.
 Photonsters.org is a great team and has a wealth of information, always worth is visit.